ErpNetDocs/tech/modules/system/security/system-permissions/index.md

 # System Permissions

-The **System Permissions** panel is a central hub for managing user access to various functionalities across the platform.
+The **System Permissions** panel serves as a central hub for managing user access to various platform functionalities.

 Administrators can grant or restrict permissions by assigning specific **system keys** to security groups.
 These keys define what actions users can perform and which sections they can access.